Life in halls

 Throughout normal office hours the Residence staff and University are there to support residents.
 During the hours of 6pm and 8am, the out of hours’ residence staff work alongside the RA’s to deal with any issues that may occur.

 RA shifts begins at 6pm and involves being proactive in promoting events/activities within the halls and carrying out welfare checks, between the hours of 6pm to 8pm.
 From 8pm and 8am the following morning, RA’s are required to be ‘on-call’ using the duty phone.
 RA’s must respond to calls for assistance by the out of hours’ staff during these hours and will need to be physically present at the residence during the entirety of their shift.

 Typically with a team of four RA’s per residence, each RA will be on call one night a week (Monday, Tuesday Wednesday or Thursday) and one weekend in every four (Friday 6pm to Monday 8am).

 What additional duties does an RA have?

-As part of the role, each RA is required to work at University Open Days throughout the year, which are held in October, November, December, February, March and July, from the hours of 9am to 5pm.
+As part of the role, each RA is required to work at approximately seven University Open Days throughout the year, which are held between September and July, from the hours of 9am to 5pm.

 What training will I receive?

 RAs receive a comprehensive four-day (Monday – Thursday) training programme in mid-late September, before the new students arrive and welcome week commences.

 The training programme covers aspects such as first aid, student wellbeing in halls, mental health training, communication and listening skills, events management, health promotion, enhancing the student experience and respect and consent as well as talks from the Student’s Union, Police and Fire Service.